functionhaus/archivist/README.md

 Fox, produced by Julian Blaustein and directed by Robert Wise.
 ```

-`0.2.x` and `0.1.x` versions of Archivist will parse and return article content
+By default Archivist will parse and return article content as
-as `Archivist.Article` structs.
+`Archivist.Article` structs.
 The parsing output of the above article example
 would look like this:

 ```elixir